elegant-scipy/elegant-scipy/markdown/ch1.markdown

 #### Broadcasting rules

 Broadcasting allows calculations between ndarrays that have differing shapes.
+Numpy uses broadcasting rules to make these manipulations a little easier.

-If the input arrays do not have the same number of dimensions, then then an additional dimension is added to the start of the first array, with a value of 1.
+For example, if the input arrays do not have the same number of dimensions, then then an additional dimension is added to the start of the first array, with a value of 1.
 Once the two arrays have the same number of dimensions,